 Buildings in the N-C district must meet the City's Design Standards.

+(e).
 Principal Uses

-Permitted Uses in the N-C district include all uses permitted in the City's Residential and Commercial Districts.
+Permitted Uses in the N-C district include all uses permitted in the City's Residential and Commercial Districts, but do not include the following: